niplav/site/considerations_on_cryonics.md

 cryonics organisations.
-This may include not wanting cryopreservation to continue in an ascended economy, objecting to revival as an [emulation](https://en.wikipedia.org/wiki/Brain_emulation) or revival after more than a certain number of years (to prevent being reuscitated in an incomprehensibly strange and alien world).
+This may include not wanting cryopreservation to continue in an ascended economy, objecting to revival as an [emulation](https://en.wikipedia.org/wiki/Brain_emulation) or revival after more than a certain number of years (to prevent being resuscitated in an incomprehensibly strange and alien world).

 #### Other Thoughts